 This will allow values up to 9999.99 to be inserted into the table.

 It is important to note that we cannot alter a column’s data type that has a foreign key reference to another table.
-Since there is a foreign key reference, the data type and size have to be the same as the primary key.
+If there is a foreign key reference, the data type and size have to be the same as the primary key.
 For example, if we tried to alter the artist_id in the album table, due to the foreign key to the artist_id in the artist table, we would get the following error:

 ALTER TABLE album